 Football is Iooss’ favorite sport to shoot.
 “It’s the greatest action sport,” he says.
 “In baseball, 70% of the good pictures happen when people are standing around, spitting, scratching their cup, smoking a cigarette.
 Football’s always been about the raw emotion.”
 Like many, Iooss worries about the health and safety of today’s stronger, faster NFL players participating in a brutal game.
 “We talk about guys who played 20, 30 years ago, how they’re in bad shape today,” says Iooss.
 “Well, what about the current guys?
 In 10 years, what is their future going to look like?
 Who’s going to let their kid play football?
 After so many of these hits, I can’t believe people get back up.
 I guess that’s part of the allure of the game.
 People love the gladiators, the warriors.”

-Iooss is one of three photographers – John Biever and Mickey Palmer are the others – to shoot all 49 Super Bowls played to date.
+Iooss is one of three photographers – John Biever and Mickey Palmer are the others – to photograph all 50 Super Bowls played to date.
 How does he feel about reaching 50?
 “It’s only an achievement because I’ve lived long enough to do it,” says Iooss.
 “There will probably be some emotion – 50 doesn’t come around along too often.
 I’m going to try to enjoy it as best as I can.
 It’s a special time, and a special year.”
 Once the game begins, however, Iooss won’t feel too wistful.
 “Listen,” he says, “I want to get the cover of that magazine.”

 Sean Gregory is TIME's sports writer.